sigilante/emissary/README.md

   - ++on-agent
 - [x] restrict asset classes
 - [~] test and validate behavior
-- [ ] add generators to wrap pokes
+- [x] add generators to wrap pokes
+  - :emissary|designate ~lagrev-nocfep   :: on star
 - [ ] add a Sail/Rudder front-end
+- [ ] make a library for 3rd-party developers to use
+- [ ] add hark notifications

+- swap pa/de names